Winter Fun in Detroit Lakes

 The Winter Wonderland Trails are the linked to trails in each direction.
 About 30 miles north of the trail, you’ll discover a variety of trails winding through the White Earth State Forest.
 From there you can circle east around Itasca State Park.
 Choose to head south from Detroit Lakes and you’ll launch into the Otter Country Trails to Maplewood State Park.
 Trails to the west connect to the Midnite Riders and to the Wolf Pack and Forest Riders trails to the east.

-For more action on the ice, Kent Freeman Sports Arena, across from People’s Park on Rossman Avenue, hosts hockey tournament action and curling enthusiasts compete in bonspiels at the Curling Club on the northern edge of the city off Highway 59.
+Peoples Park offers one ice rink and one ice skating rink during the winter months.
+The warming house is open scheduled hours in January and February with a limited number of skate sizes on loan for free.
+For more action on the ice, Kent Freeman Sports Arena, across from People’s Park on Rossman Avenue, hosts hockey tournament action.
+During regular winter seasons, curling enthusiasts compete in bonspiels at the Curling Club on the northern edge of the city off Highway 59.

 Ice Fishing in Detroit Lakes

 During the winter, ice fishing reigns as one of the most popular Minnesotan winter activities.
 And although some may fish alone and find peace and solitude whilst reeling in nice walleyes, ice fishing lends itself to friend and family bonding time.
-Rent a fish house in Detroit Lakes to pursue walleye, northern, bass or crappies.
-Contact the Chamber of Commerce office at 218-847-9202 for ice fish house rentals.
+Pursue walleye, northern, bass or crappies.

-To kick off the winter event Polar Fest, Detroit Lakes Breakfast Rotary hosts the annual Poles N Holes Fishing Derby in February.
+To kick off the winter event Polar Fest, Detroit Lakes Breakfast Rotary hosts the annual Poles N Holes Fishing Derby Saturday, February 6.
 The notable fishing contest offers thousands of dollars in prizes and is fun for the whole family!
 Learn more and get tickets here.

 Check out Detroit Lakes lodging accommodations to start planning your ice fishing trip!

-Signature Winter Events: Polar Fest and Ice Palace in Detroit Lakes
+Polar Fest and Ice Courtyard in Detroit Lakes